kaovilai/demo-oadp/README.md

 Mods to submodule are commented with `OADP-DEMO:`

 If you have just cloned this, run `git submodule update --init --recursive` to get the submodules.
+Run `make deploy` to install 1.2 demo into openshift-adp namespace

 Submodules for OADP 1.2 Demo
 - https://github.com/vmware-tanzu/velero/pull/5849